Sameh-R-Labib/no_framework/README.md

 He is learning from Lynda.com courses.

-Without using a PHP framework Sam will have a project for BusCompanyX.com This is an Open Source project and Sam is looking for a collaborators who do pull requests.
+Without using a PHP framework Sam will have a project for BusCompanyX.com This is an Open Source project and Sam is looking for collaborators who do pull requests.

 The no_framework PHP code will be general enough that it can be